Fenchel-Young Variational Learning: BACKGROUND

-Appendix \ref{sec:maxent} describes the relationship between FY losses based on Tsallis negentropies and the $\alpha$- and $q$-divergences of \citet{amari2011geometry}.
-Amari's $\alpha$-divergences, which have connections with Tsallis statistics, are related to but distinct from the divergences associated with R{\'e}nyi entropies, which, somewhat confusingly, are also called $\alpha$-divergences; we do not address Variational R{\'e}nyi approaches in this paper \citep{li2016renyi, minka2005divergence, knoblauch2022optimization, daudel2023alpha, daudel2023monotonic, guilmeau2023variational}.
+In Appendix A we describe the relationship between Tsallis negentropy FY losses and the $\alpha$- and $q$-divergences of \citet{amari2011geometry}.
+These $\alpha$-divergences are connected to Tsallis statistics, and are related to but distinct from the divergences associated with R{\'e}nyi entropies, which, somewhat confusingly, are also often called $\alpha$-divergences; we do not address Variational R{\'e}nyi approaches in this paper~\citep{li2016renyi, minka2005divergence, knoblauch2022optimization, daudel2023alpha, daudel2023monotonic, guilmeau2023variational}.

-\section{Fenchel-Young Variational Inference}
+\section{FENCHEL-YOUNG VARIATIONAL INFERENCE}